jmtayloruk/jmtayloruk.github.io/joining.md

 and an EPSRC Doctoral Prize Fellow.

 ## Research environment
+Imaging Concepts Group (ICG) consists of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.

-Much of my group's research involves close collaboration with biomedical research collaborators seeking to use our techniques to further their own research studies, and also with industrial partner (leading UK microscopy companies).
+Much of my own team's research involves close collaboration with biomedical research collaborators seeking to use our techniques to further their own research studies, and also with industrial partners (leading UK microscopy companies).
-In my group will experience broad interdisciplinary training, building your expertise in optical microscopy, instrumentation technology development, and also develop a working understanding of the biomedical research applications that are driving our work.
+In my group you will experience broad interdisciplinary training, building your expertise in optical microscopy, research software and instrumentation technology development, and also develop a working understanding of the biomedical research applications that are driving our work.

 I seek to cultivate an open, supportive research culture where lab members feel inspired, but not pressured, to do their best science.